-Most people can get enough vitamin D from sunlight or food.
+Most people can get enough vitamin D from sunlight and food.
 However, some people may need to take a vitamin D supplement to help them get enough of this nutrient.

 Vitamin D is a fat-soluble vitamin that is essential for healthy bones, immune function, and cell growth.

-- Infants who are breastfeeding: Human milk does not contain much vitamin D. The American Academy of Pediatrics recommend that exclusively and partially breastfed infants receive 400 international units (IU) (10 micrograms [mcg]) of vitamin D per day until weaning.
+- Infants consuming breast milk: Human milk does not contain much vitamin D. The NIH says that the American Academy of Pediatrics recommends that exclusively and partially breastfed infants receive 400 international units (IU) (10 micrograms [mcg]) of vitamin D per day until weaning.

-- People who get less sunlight exposure: People who are housebound, who work night shifts, or who cover their skin for religious reasons may not get the sun exposure they need to create vitamin D. People who live in colder climates may also get less sunlight exposure during the winter months.
+- People who get less exposure to sunlight: People who are housebound, who work night shifts, or who cover their skin for religious reasons may not get the sun exposure they need to create vitamin D. People who live in colder climates may also get less sunlight exposure during the winter months.

-- People with obesity: Having a body mass index (BMI) of 30 or over is associated with lower vitamin D levels.
+- People with obesity: Having a body mass index (BMI) of 30 or over is associated with lower vitamin D levels, according to the NIH.
 Individuals who have undergone gastric bypass surgery may also need more vitamin D.

 - People with malabsorption: Conditions such as inflammatory bowel disease affect the gut’s ability to absorb vitamin D. Additionally, people with such conditions may not be able to eat foods that contain vitamin D due to dietary restrictions.